lalugue/3DPong/README.md

 # 3D Pong

-Play pong in the perspective of the paddle!
+Play pong in the perspective of the trusty paddle!

 # TODO
 add howto